proofit404/dependencies/docs/faq.md

 ```

-## What inject and what not inject
+## What to inject, and what not to

 It can be hard to draw the border between what should be injectable and
-what not.
+what shouldn't be.
 Let's consider this typical example.

 ```pycon